WilRoales/alpaca-news/README.md

 Edit .env and replace API_KEY & SECRET_KEY

 # Step 4: Start PostgreSQL with TimescaleDB
-Run the PostgreSQL container with TimescaleDB support:
+Run the PostgreSQL container with TimescaleDB support: ( does this as one long line!!)

 docker run -d --name alpaca-db \
   -p 5432:5432 \